farblos/copy-on-select-2/README.md

   Some pages from `mozilla.org` domains

-  Disabled input elements of a web page
+  Disabled input fields of a web page

 - *Probably possible, probably not:*